Day/Time of Tour: Thursdays: 9.30am-5.30pm.

 Your Tour begins with:

 - A fascinating ride to the beautiful mediaeval town of Waltham Abbey.

 - Drive past the famous area called Wake Arms, named after the tree under which King Henry VIII stood to listen for the cannon that signalled the execution of his second wife Ann Boleyn.

 - We journey through magnificent Epping Forest, passing Copped Hall the former family estate of Sir Winston Churchill, and former home of international musician, Rod Stewart.

-- Pass the Gunpowder Mills and the 2012 Olympic White Water Rafting Centre, our European connections begin as we reach Waltham Abbey.
+- Pass the Gunpowder Mills and the 2012 Olympic White Water Rafting Centre; our European connections begin as we reach Waltham Abbey.

-- We will alight at the Queen Elizabeth 1st hunting lodge (QEHL), situated on the edge of the Epping Forest, and one of the few remaining timber-framed buildings surviving from the 16th century with its breath taking views of Gilwell Park, built on the orders of King Henry VIII.
+- We will alight at the Queen Elizabeth 1st Hunting Lodge (QEHL), situated on the edge of Epping Frest, and one of the few remaining timber-framed buildings surviving from the 16thCentury with its breathtaking views of Gilwell Park, and built on the orders of King Henry VIII.

 - Our journey continues with a visit to the statue of Sir Winston Churchill, a tribute to Britain’s war time Prime Minister.

 - We will then enter Chigwell Village, one of England’s richest parishes.
 Here you will see the magnificent Ye Old King’s Head Inn (now renamed Sheesh) from where Charles Dickens wrote his fictional book ‘Barnaby Rudge’.

 - Included in the price is a delicious 2-course lunch.

-- After lunch, we will drive past Hainault Country Park and view the ancient forest, and boating lake.
+- After lunch, we will drive past Hainault Country Park and view the ancient forest and boating lake.

-Our Tour Guide will then take you on to Theydon Bois, affectionately known as the village without street lights, where you will connect and catch the train for your home journey after experiencing an unforgettable day in emerald Essex.
+- Our Tour Guide will then take you on to Theydon Bois, affectionately known as the village without street lights, where you will connect and catch the train for your home journey after experiencing an unforgettable day in emerald Essex.